 Silent Mike hasn’t said a word in 2026.

-On December 16 he was pouring his heart out about employees being attacked after the League Cup Final defeat to St Mirren.
+On 16 December 2025 he was pouring his heart out about three employees being attacked after the League Cup Final defeat to St Mirren.

 Strangely enough nothing has been heard since about those incidents.

-Nicholson was quick enough to ban 250 Season Ticket holders for five months for the actions of four fans on charges for which they haven’t been convinced.
+Nicholson was quick enough to ban 250 Celtic Season Ticket holders for five months for the actions of four fans on charges for which they haven’t been convicted.

 The reputation of the Celtic CEO couldn’t be much lower among Celtic supporters.